 - We recommend that fittings be done only to a predetermined schedule to avoid queues and group formations in corridors or a fitting space.
 Actors wait their time in the hallway.

-- We recommend the use of mouth-nose mask, visor or breath protection for both the performer and the adapter in costume fittings.
+- We recommend the use of a mouth-nose mask, a visor or a breath protection for both the performer and the adapter in costume fittings.
 The equipment must be put on before entering the room.
 If the visor is not disposable, the outer surface and contact points of the visor should be disinfected at each break and washed daily with soapy water.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

 - We recommend avoiding unnecessary face-to-face conversation in fittings.

 - We recommend breaks between fittings so people can take a break from the use of any protective equipment, especially in hot weather.
 At the same time, the fitting room can be aired.

 - We recommend that only necessary persons are in the space during the fitting.